ajpanick17/stm32-bmp280-interface/README.md

 # STM32 ADXL Interface
-Bare-metal STM32 peripheral driver project featuring custom GPIO, I2C, and SPI implementations to interface an ADXL accelerometer, with real-time data displayed on an SSD1306 OLED.
+Bare-metal STM32 peripheral driver project featuring custom GPIO, I2C, and SPI implementations to interface an BMP280 Digital Pressure sensor, with real-time pressure and temeprature displayed on an SSD1306 OLED.

 # Overview
 This project demonstrates low-level peripheral driver development on an STM32 microcontroller without using HAL or vendor libraries for core peripherals.